-How a Lasting power of attorney can help if you have dementia
+Lasting power of attorney for people with dementia

 A Lasting power of attorney (LPA) is a legal tool that lets you choose someone you trust to make decisions for you.
 There are two different types of LPA: property and affairs LPA and health and welfare LPA.
 LPAs can make things easier for you and the people you are close to as your dementia progresses.